IRIDIUM-SUB/Cryptography-SPN/README.md

 - Read these files as a constant rule
 - Command line:   -e:encrypt;-d:decrypt;<!--If it's necessary?-->
 - Open interface for the analysis.
-- Use class to contain boxes and round key.
+- Use class to contain boxes and round key.<!--If it's necessary?-->

 #### Files Rule